stancs/swish-analytics-engineering-project/README.md

 ![Update System Architecture](./part2/updated-system-architecture.png)

+The details of this architecture will be explained later.

 ### Microservice

+#### Requirements

-Requirements: **Create the necessary microservices that efficiently provide the required dependencies for each Core service.
+Create the necessary microservices that efficiently provide the required dependencies for each Core service.
 For each microservice document its purpose, request parameters, and response data.
 There’s no need to dive too deep into the data beyond getting the point across to us.
-You will not be assessed on your knowledge of the data outside of the examples provided.**
+You will not be assessed on your knowledge of the data outside of the examples provided.

 #### Team Props Microservice